cookiejar/cookietemple/docs/github_support.rst

 For more information please read `about protected branches <https://help.github.com/en/github/administering-a-repository/about-protected-branches>`_.
 The following branch protection rules only apply to the ``master`` branch:

-1. Require status checks to pass before merging: The complete CI/CD (see below) pipeline has to pass and requested pull request reviewers have to approve the pull request.
-2. Required review for pull requests: A pull request to ``master`` can only be merged if the code was at least reviewed by one person.
+1. Required review for pull requests: A pull request to ``master`` can only be merged if the code was at least reviewed by one person.
 If you are developing alone you can merge with your administrator powers.
-3. Dismiss stale pull request approvals when new commits are pushed.
+2. Dismiss stale pull request approvals when new commits are pushed.

 Github Actions
 ---------------------